-The Procter & Gamble Company (P&G) is a leading firm in the consumer goods market, directly competing against Unilever, which is also a major player in the global industry (Read: Unilever’s Vision Statement and Mission Statement).
+The Procter & Gamble Company (P&G) is a leading consumer goods firm whose mission statement and vision statement establishes a market position that competes with other large multinationals, like Unilever, Colgate-Palmolive, Johnson & Johnson, and L’Oréal.
 A firm’s vision statement describes the target future situation of the business.
 In the case of Procter & Gamble, the corporate vision statement emphasizes leadership in the global market.
 On the other hand, a company’s mission statement specifies the strategic approach to fulfill the vision.
 Procter & Gamble’s corporate mission statement highlights quality and value as the foundation for ensuring business success.
 The company’s growth path and strategies in the consumer goods industry are based on this strategic approach to reach the corporate vision.
 As a dominant firm in the market, Procter & Gamble needs to ensure that its vision statement and mission statement are fulfilled.
-It is also necessary to consider possible adjustments to these statements to address changes in market conditions and Procter & Gamble’s business needs over time.
+It is also necessary to consider possible adjustments to these statements to address changes in market conditions and P&G’s business needs over time.

 Procter & Gamble’s Mission Statement